INTEGRAL COLOR CONCRETE

 Does Cement Come in Different Colors?

 Cement is the basic ingredient of concrete.
-Portland cement basic colors are grey and white.
+Portland cement basic colors are gray and white.
 However, cement (the main ingredient of concrete) can be mixed with integral color pigment to create over 100 cement colors.

 One characteristic that makes integral color pigment so easy to use is the fact that in its powdered form, it is simply tossed in with the cement during mixing.
 Once calculated for the required volume of cement, you simply let the motion of the mixing do the coloring work for you.